mia-platform/documentation/docs/fast_data/connectors/overview.md

 ### Debezium CDC

 [Debezium](https://debezium.io/) is an open-source distributed platform for change data capture.
-It can be either deployed on the Kafka Connect framework, when employing [Apache Kafka](https://kafka.apache.org/) as event streaming platform or as a standalone service.
+It can be either deployed as a Kafka Connector on the Kafka Connect framework, when employing [Apache Kafka](https://kafka.apache.org/) as event streaming platform or as a standalone service.
-In Mia-Platform Marketplace it is possible to find different version of Debezium Server, one for each supported database, which can be instantiated as plugin with an almost ready-to-use configuration.
+In Mia-Platform Marketplace it is possible to find different version of Debezium Server, one for each supported database, which can be instantiated as plugin or template with an almost ready-to-use configuration.
 More details can be found in the dedicated Debezium Server configuration [page](/fast_data/connectors/debezium_cdc.md).